ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 #### Faraday’s Law

 - Consider an area bounded by a loop of wire.
-If the amount of flux through the area is changing, then a voltage will be induced in the loop.
+If the amount of flux through the area is changing, then a voltage is induced in the loop.
 This, in turn, gives rise to a current which we will refer to as the induced current.

 #### Lenz’s Law